bisonhubert/generocity/README.md

 =============================

 generocity is a chance to connect people interested in helping others with people in need.
 Born out of a group project in the final phase of Dev Bootcamp SF, our team spent a week conceptualizing, wireframing, researching eCommerce technologies and automated payment systems, designing a look and feel that promotes the ideas behind the project, and coding with the languages we've been immersed in for the last nine weeks.
-The result is a web application that lets users shop for pantry items and send them out to donation centers in San Francisco, CA.
+The result is a web application that lets users shop for pantry items and send them to a donation center in San Francisco, CA.

 ### Installation
-[generocity](https://dashboard.heroku.com/apps) was launched to Heroku on October 16, 2015.
+[generocity](https://generocity.herokuapp.com/) was launched to Heroku on October 16, 2015.
 For the full UX, please check us out!